 Rivian’s second production vehicle, the R1S, seeks to unseat Tesla’s all-electric SUV with this powerful off-road vehicle.
 Sharing many elements with Rivian’s other offering, a strong EV pickup, the R1S will come with three different battery sizes: 105, 135, and 180 kWh, respectively.
 With the largest battery, the R1S will have a claimed range of 410 miles – perfect for your next (completely sustainable) offroading adventure.

-0-60 mph (or 0-100 kph) in 3 seconds; 700 horsepower, and a top speed of 125mph (or just over 200 kilometres per hour).
-This SUV has a larger range than other similar vehicles, such as the Bollinger B1 (with a 200 mile range – and only 614 horsepower).
+0-60 mph (or 0-100 kph) in 3 seconds; 700 horsepower, and a top speed of 125mph (or just over 200 kilometers per hour).
+This SUV has a larger range than other similar vehicles.

-All of that power, and an attractive price tag: The Rivian R1S will seek to undercut the Tesla’s sticker price by just a little – a direct hit at a huge competitor.
+All of that power, and an attractive price tag: The Rivian R1S will seek to undercut Tesla’s sticker price by just a little – a direct hit at a huge competitor.

-Price: starting from $72,500 Website: www.rivian.com
+Price: Starting from $70,000 Website: www.rivian.com

-When first you see a picture of a Tesla Cybertruck, it’s hard to tell precisely what it is: A comic book version of a futuristic car?
+When you first see a picture of a Tesla Cybertruck, it’s hard to tell precisely what it is: A comic book version of a futuristic car?
 A vehicle moving so fast it looks strangely pixelated?

 Tesla’s most avant-garde vehicle is built with myriad practical capabilities, making it a very usable pickup truck (as well as something that onlookers will definitely look twice at when passing).
 It’s tough, it’s strong, and it can work for a long time – this EV truck has an estimated driving range of over 500 miles.
 Its low center of gravity and powerful drivetrain give it some seriously impressive stats.

-The Cybertruck can tow up to 14,000 pounds; it has an acceleration of just under 3 seconds for 0-60mph and 0-100 kph; and its most expensive variant boasts a top speed of 120 mph (or 193 kph).
+The Cybertruck can tow up to 14,000 pounds; it has an acceleration of just under 3 seconds for 0-60mph and 0-100 kph, and its most expensive variant boasts a top speed of 120 mph (or 193 kph).

-Price: starting from $39,900 Website: www.tesla.com
+Price: Starting from $39,900 Website: www.tesla.com

 Many luxury vehicles promise a swift ride, a powerful one, or princely interiors.
 However, many times, they do so in a way that isn’t exactly realistic for people with young children – or families with more than a few members.